Project Cost Sheet in Unifier

 Also, cost sheet helps you in understanding the real-time financial picture of projects, portfolios & company as it is extensively integrated with cost BPs workflow so you will get the correct idea of potential expense & they status in the workflow (under approval, under review or rejected) with due dates of cost incurrence(this month or next month/Quarter) which is helpful for financial personnel for accurate reporting & forecast figure.

 In this post, we will see “how to create the Project cost sheet” and how it integrated with cost BPs.

-Always keep in mind, Project cost sheet cannot be created directly from cost manager module simply, it can only be created by copying existing templates or from another project cost sheet.
+Always keep in mind, Project cost sheet cannot be created directly from the cost manager module simply, it can only be created by copying existing templates or from another project cost sheet.
 So our first step is to create the Project Cost sheet template which we have to do at company workspace.

 Here is the navigation, Go to company workspace, switch to Admin mode, select Templates, and select cost sheet.
 The log shows all the available cost sheet templates.

-Click on the drop-down next to New button and select cost sheet.
+Click on the drop-down next to the New button and select cost sheet.
 It will pop up Property window like below.